sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>js-backbone</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Models, Views, Collections and Events for JavaScript applications
+Short desc    : Models, Views, Collections and Events for JavaScript applications
 URL          : http://backbonejs.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : Backbone supplies structure to JavaScript-heavy applications by providing
+Descript     : Backbone supplies structure to JavaScript-heavy applications by providing
              : models key-value binding and custom events, collections with a rich API of
              : enumerable functions, views with declarative event handling, and connects it
              : all to your existing application over a RESTful JSON interface.